multiscale/muscle3/README.rst

 Environment.
 It is developed by the e-MUSC project of the University of Amsterdam and the Netherlands eScience Center.

-A first version of MUSCLE 3 is now available!
-This is Python-only; support for C++, C and Fortran is under active development.
 Browse to `the MUSCLE 3 documentation`_ to get started.

 Legal